echasnovski/dotfiles/README.md

 ### Polybar

+- Installation:
+  - On Arch-based systems use `sudo pacman -S polybar`.
-Installation might require compilation from source (at least on Ubuntu).
+  - On other systems installation might require compilation from source (at least on Ubuntu).
 Using [official instructions](https://github.com/polybar/polybar/wiki/Compiling) helped.

 ### nnn